k-wal/hatespeechdetection.github.io/index.md

 + F1 Score : 0.843

 #### LSTM Models
 Simple LSTM model in principle does capture the structure of the sentence, but does not incorporate the structural dependencies presnet in the sentence explicitely.
-Tree LSTM captures the grammatical structural of a sentence better.
+We also have implemented a Child-Sum Tree-LSTM model on the dependency tree of the sentence, which is better than the Simple LSTM model at preserving semantic information as it incorporates information from multiple child units.
 Following are the evaluation metrics :

 <br/>